21 Park Vale Avenue, Allston, December 2024. Photo by Joseph Nevins.

 A few months after the March 4, 1929, opening of the Young Women’s Christian Association (YWCA) building on Clarendon Street, Boston Business featured an article about the new facility.
 The 13-story structure, gushed the Boston Chamber of Commerce publication, has “practically everything conducive to the welfare—physical, mental and spiritual—of the girl living away from home in a large city.”

 Founded in 1866, the Boston Young Women’s Christian Association was the first YWCA in the United States.
 Its establishment was a response to the growing presence in Boston of single women working outside the home.
-At its initial home in Downtown, in a Congregational building at 23 Chauncey Street (where Macy’s now stands), it sought to support “the temporal, moral and religious welfare” of such women, So, in addition to assisting women to finding appropriate boarding, the YWCA offered classes in singing and the Bible and a prayer meeting every Thursday.
+At its initial location in Downtown, in a Congregational building at 23 Chauncey Street (where Macy’s now stands), it sought to support “the temporal, moral and religious welfare” of such women, So, in addition to assisting women to finding appropriate boarding, the YWCA offered classes in singing and the Bible and a prayer meeting every Thursday.

 Soon thereafter, in response to many more requests for assistance in securing room and board than it could accommodate, the YWCA purchased two houses at 25 and 27 Beach Street in what is now Chinatown.
 When the refurbished houses opened in 1868, they provided housing for 80 women.
 The typical resident was under 25 years of age, and a little more than half of them worked as seamstresses.
 Within six years, the YWCA had to move again when the City of Boston widened Beach Street.
 The newly constructed building, at 68 Warrenton Street, accommodated 200 residents; an adjoining house on Carver Street (now Charles Street) served as the YWCA’s employment bureau.